-You could talk with your child about what images you think are appropriate for her to share.
-For example, you might say, ‘I think it’s OK for you to share photos of our dog, or pictures of the cakes you made, but I don’t want you to share any pictures of yourself’.
+You could talk with your child about what images you think are OK for your child to share.
+For example, you might say, ‘I think it’s OK for you to share photos of our dog, or pictures of the cakes you made, but I don’t want you to share any pictures of yourself without checking first’.

-It’s good to get your child’s perspective on sharing images, so ask your child what pictures he thinks are OK to share.
-You could ask whether he’d be happy for you, his teacher or his grandparents to see those pictures.
-If the answer is no, explain that it’s probably not appropriate for him to share them.
+It’s good to get your child’s perspective on sharing images, so ask your child what pictures they think are OK to share.
+You could ask whether your child would happy for you, a teacher or their grandparent to see those pictures.
+If the answer is no, explain that it’s probably not appropriate to share them.

 Sharing sexual images

-Let your child know he shouldn’t share images of people without their clothes on, or of people kissing or touching each other.
+Let your child know they shouldn’t share images of people without their clothes on, or of people kissing or touching each other.

 Behaving respectfully online: things for your child to think about

-You can get your child thinking about sexting in relation to respectful online behaviour in general.
-If your child agrees that it’s not OK to gossip, spread rumours, bully or hurt someone’s feeling using texts, she might also agree that sharing sexual images isn’t respectful.
+If your child agrees that it’s not respectful to gossip, spread rumours, bully or hurt someone’s feelings online, your child might also agree that sharing sexual images isn’t respectful.

-One way to get your child thinking about respect is to encourage him to think about the people in any photos or videos that he wants to share.
-Your child could ask himself:
+One way to get your child thinking about respect is to encourage your child to think about the people in any photos or videos they want to share.
+Your child could ask: